Short-Term Job Adventures Michigan

 Both camps are located in Northwest Lower Michigan about 40 miles apart.
 Camp Hayo-Went-Ha on Torch Lake has 640 wooded acres along the shore of beautiful Torch Lake, with features that include modern and rustic buildings for accommodation along with numerous trails that lead to meeting spaces and activity areas.
 Camp Arbutus Hayo-Went-Ha on Arbutus Lake is located on 135 acres of rolling hills and wooded trails just ten miles outside of Traverse City.
 A fully modern lodge built in 2004 can comfortably host 80 people year-round.

-Director of Outdoor Education and Retreats
+Director of Outdoor Education, Conferences & Retreats

 YMCA Hayo-Went-Ha Camps